Course Descriptions

 CSD 512.
 Intermediate Clinical Practicum.
 3 Hours.

 Supervised practicum in a clinical setting both on- and off-campus.
 This course is part of the required clinical experiences for MS:SLP graduate students; therefore, students must earn a grade of "B" or better.
-Residential students must complete four semesters (3 SH/semester) of CSD512 to take part in a 9 SH externship (CSD 516 and/or CSD 517).
-Distance students must complete one semester (3 SH/semester) of CSD512 to take part in two 9 SH externships (CSD 516 AND CSD 517).
+Residential students must complete four semesters (3 SH/semester) of CSD 512 to take part in an externship (CSD 516 and/or CSD 517).
+Distance students must complete three semesters (3 SH/semester) of CSD 512 to take part in two externships (CSD 516 and/or CSD 517).
 All students must complete a minimum of 21 SH in clinical practicum/externship.
-Prerequisite: Techniques Course, 20 hours of supervised observation and Speech-Language Pathology Graduate Students Only.
+Speech-Language Pathology Graduate Students Only.
+This course can be repeated up to five times, or for a maximum fifteen credits, whichever limit is hit first.

 CSD 516.
 Public School Practicum: Speech-Language-Pathology.
 1-9 Hour.